wimmatthyssen/Azure-Backup/README.md

 You can find more information about these scripts on my blog: https://wmatthyssen.com

-Currenently this repository holds the following PowerShell scritps:
+Currenently this repository holds the following scritps:

 - **Configure-WindowsDefenderAntivirus-Antivirus-Exclusions-MicrosoftAzureBackupServerv3.ps1**